A letter from our big bird, Jane.

 In 2015, sparked by my own leadership struggles in being the custodian for this growing nest, birdsnest embarked on a Mindfulness journey with the team.
 This powerful educational program and practice has, over the years, had many positive outcomes at all levels of birdsnest - from transformative personal experiences, richer team culture, improved performance and ultimately a raised sense of social consciousness in the business.

-We have introduced many new initiatives over this time - from our recycling program to the establishment of ‘wing-birds’ volunteer time for our employees to a renewed commitment to embrace diversity and portray women in a more realistic light in our imagery.
+We have introduced many new initiatives over this time - from our recycling program to the establishment of a 'Wingbirds Volunteer Program' which allows time for our employees to give back to the community; to a renewed commitment to embrace diversity and portray women in a more realistic light through our imagery.

 And while it always feels like there is so much more to do and contribute, we are actively peeling away levels of unconscious thinking and waking up to the opportunities we have to make a difference from where we stand.